 Is Kauai's Glass Beach as colourful as I imagined?
+There was only one way to find out.

 There are tears of sadness, tears of joy, and then there's a kind of tears that are much harder to come by.
 "Mermaid Tears", better known as beach glass or sea glass, are gorgeous little gems of colour, tumbled into a soothing smoothness thanks to decades in the ocean, before surfacing on a beach to bask in the sun.